rikkei-finance/rifi-js/README.md

-  provider,   // JSON RPC string, Web3 object, or Ethers.js fallback network (string) network,    // Ethers.js fallback network provider, "provider" has precedence over "network" from,       // Address that the Ethereum transaction is send from gasPrice,   // Ethers.js override `Compound._ethers.utils.parseUnits('10.0', 'gwei')` gasLimit,   // Ethers.js override - see https://docs.ethers.io/ethers.js/v5-beta/api-contract.html#overrides value,      // Number or string data,       // Number or string chainId,    // Number nonce,      // Number privateKey, // String, meant to be used with `Compound.eth.trx` (server side) mnemonic,   // String, meant to be used with `Compound.eth.trx` (server side) };
+  provider,   // JSON RPC string, Web3 object, or Ethers.js fallback network (string) network,    // Ethers.js fallback network provider, "provider" has precedence over "network" from,       // Address that the Ethereum transaction is send from gasPrice,   // Ethers.js override `Rifi._ethers.utils.parseUnits('10.0', 'gwei')` gasLimit,   // Ethers.js override - see https://docs.ethers.io/ethers.js/v5-beta/api-contract.html#overrides value,      // Number or string data,       // Number or string chainId,    // Number nonce,      // Number privateKey, // String, meant to be used with `Rifi.eth.trx` (server side) mnemonic,   // String, meant to be used with `Rifi.eth.trx` (server side) };
 ```

 ## API

-The [Compound API](https://compound.finance/docs/api) is accessible from Compound.js.
+The [Rifi API](https://rifi.finance/docs/api) is accessible from Rifi.js.
 The corresponding services are defined in the `api` namespace on the class.

-- `Compound.api.account`
+- `Rifi.api.account`
-- `Compound.api.cToken`
+- `Rifi.api.rToken`
-- `Compound.api.marketHistory`
+- `Rifi.api.marketHistory`
-- `Compound.api.governance`
+- `Rifi.api.governance`

-The governance method requires a second parameter (string) for the corresponding endpoint shown in the [documentation](https://compound.finance/docs/api#GovernanceService).
+The governance method requires a second parameter (string) for the corresponding endpoint shown in the [documentation](https://rifi.finance/docs/api#GovernanceService).

 - `proposals`
 - `voteReceipts`